RoadkillUK/Motor-on-a-Roller-Blind-for-ESPHOME/README.md

 You should only have to set up the blind once, it stores the open/closed status and position even if you flash the device, it will report open/closed so HA will know where your blind is, even after restarting HA.

+I've not mentioned before, but I run my blinds using a 9v input on the VIN pin, been running great for over 3 years.

 ## How do I set up the blind?

  This sketch will add 2 switches named <upper_devicename> Setup Switch and Setup Button